Market Analysts see ContextLogic Inc. [WISH] falling to $2. Time to buy?

-ContextLogic Inc. [NASDAQ: WISH] traded at a high on 10/21/22, posting a 5.59 gain after which it closed the day’ session at $0.77.
+ContextLogic Inc. [NASDAQ: WISH] traded at a low on 10/28/22, posting a -2.52 loss after which it closed the day’ session at $0.72.
 The company report on October 20, 2022 that Wish to Participate in Upcoming Investor Conferences.

 Top 5 Cheap Stocks to Own Right Now